Samithdasanka/Samithdasanka/README.md

 - 👋 Hi, I’m @Samithdasanka
 - 👀 I’m interested in web-development and back-end
 - 🌱 I’m currently learning python, javascript, react, html and css
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects that will help me boost my knowledge in computer science
-- 📫 How to reach me ...

 <!---
 Samithdasanka/Samithdasanka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.